Table of Contents

 When an item is fully cached, the browser may choose to not contact the server at all and simply use its own cached copy:

 It is intuitive to think about the end-user’s browser as the primary consumer of HTTP cache headers.
-However, these HTTP cache headers are available to, and are acted upon by, every intermediate proxy and cache between the source server and the end user.
+However, these HTTP cache headers are available to be, and are acted upon by, every intermediate proxy and cache between the source server and the end user.

 HTTP cache headers